TrpicalSky/TrpicalSky/README.md

 ### INFO BELOW ↓

-- 🔭 I’m currently working on - Nothing at the moment just studying C++
+- 🔭 I’m currently working on - ASP.NET Core Application
-- 🌱 I’m currently learning - C++
+- 🌱 I’m currently learning - ASP.NET Core
 - 👯 I’m looking to collaborate on - N/A
 - 🤔 I’m looking for help with - N/A
 - 💬 Ask me about - Anything